Brian J. Boyle

+He led the initial development of the Australian SKA Pathfinder Project and, as CSIRO SKA Director, helped secure co-hosting rights for the Square Kilometre Array telescope at the Murchison RadioAstronomy Observatory in Western Australia.

 He was awarded the Centenary Medal for services to Australian Astronomy in 2003 and elected as a fellow of the Australian Academy of Science in 2006.

-Boyle is currently CSIRO SKA Director as well as the Project Director for the Australia–New Zealand SKA bid.
-In these roles he plays a major part both nationally and internationally in the Square Kilometre Array (SKA) program; a project to build the world's largest cm-wavelength radio telescope.
+Since 2020, Boyle has been based in Queenstown New Zealand, where he has been involved in a number of environmental programmes.
+He chaired the Wai Whakaata/Lake Hayes steering committee and has been chair of the Winterstellar Charitable Trust from 2022.
+He led the successful application to have the Kawarau Gibbston Dark Sky Park accredited by DarkSky International in 2024.

 Education

 Boyle attended school at Stewart's Melville College in Edinburgh, Scotland.
 He obtained a BSc in astrophysics from the University of Edinburgh in 1982 and a PhD from the Durham University in 1986.
 His thesis title was "The evolution and clustering of optically selected quasi-stellar objects."